ColdBox/coldbox-zero-to-hero/STEPS.md

 Messages: The DSL Definition {REF={null}, REQUIRED={true}, ARGNAME={}, DSL={id}, JAVACAST={null}, NAME={reactionService}, TYPE={any}, VALUE={null}, SCOPE={variables}} did not produce any resulting dependency The target requesting the dependency is: 'Rant'
 ```

 This is a WireBox DSL injection error.
-Saying the RANT module is having trouble asking for the
+Saying the RANT module is having trouble asking for the reactionService

 ## 10 - Wirebox Conventions vs Configuration